Margaret O'Leary: Administrator

+Team of the Century

-Her team of the century citation read "a player of remarkable all round ability, she was equally at home at midfield or in the backs.
+O'Leary-Leacy's team of the century citation read "a player of remarkable all round ability, she was equally at home at midfield or in the backs.
 A powerful striker, she was capable of turning defence into attack with one puck of the sliotar.
-Highly motivated, determined and full of energy she inspired her team-mates."
+Highly motivated, determined and full of energy she inspired her team-mates".

+O'Leary-Leacy was inducted into the Gaelic Writers' Association Hall of Fame in 2022, "for more than 50 years of dedication to the promotion of camogie".

-GAA Family
+Family

 Her daughters Mary and Una later played for Wexford.

-She was inducted into the Gaelic Writers’ Association Hall of Fame in 2022.